“There is no liquid like a tear from a lover’s eye.”

 A recent Silly Sutras post explores the question “What Is The Universe?”
 Today, I have posted the foregoing further writings suggesting that cosmically “We Are The Universe”.

-These and many more postings pertain to non-dualism – an important category which has inspired many recent Silly Sutras writings about spiritual evolution and the nature of “reality”.
+These and many more postings pertain to non-dualism – an important philosophy which has inspired many recent Silly Sutras writings about spiritual evolution and the nature of “reality”.

 From childhood we have been taught to self-identify only with an illusory and disempowering ego image; with a separate body, name, gender, and story about who and what we are.
 We are taught that we are each born into Nature as limited mortal beings; but not that Nature is our nature, or that we are Beings of Light sharing limitless immortal cosmic consciousness with all life-forms.